 CIBC has a large and well-established client base.
-Further strengthening client relationships will remain key to CIBC's long-term growth.
+Further strengthening client relationships will remain key to our long-term growth.

-On June 2, 2005, CIBC Retail Markets announced a new organizational structure for retail distribution designed to enhance its distribution capabilities and bring added focus to retail clients.
+On June 2, 2005, CIBC Retail Markets announced a new organizational structure for retail distribution designed to enhance our distribution capabilities and bring added focus to our retail clients.

-The CIBC Wealth Management strategy is built on leadership in relationship-based advice as CIBC continues to invest in the accreditation and training of its advisor team.
-CIBC Wood Gundy, CIBC's full service brokerage, continues to experience strong growth in managed assets.
+In CIBC Wealth Management, our strategy is built on leadership in relationship-based advice as we continue to invest in the accreditation and training of our advisor team.
+CIBC Wood Gundy, our full service brokerage, continues to experience strong growth in managed assets.

-CIBC World Markets continues to leverage its strong distribution and resources in support of clients.
-CIBC World Markets sustained its position as the leading Canadian equity underwriter through the first three quarters of 2005.
+CIBC World Markets continues to leverage our strong distribution and resources in support of clients.
+CIBC World Markets sustained its position as the leading

+Canadian equity underwriter through the first three quarters of 2005.